 Even worse, Anthracnose can overwinter, meaning you will need to work hard to eliminate this fungal disease once it arrives.

-If your plant’s leaves develop tan lesions and then turn yellow and fall off, Anthracnose is probably the problem.
+If your plant’s leaves develop tan lesions, turn yellow, and fall off, Anthracnose is probably the problem.
 Symptoms of an infection can resemble frost damage before the plant buds.

-Leaves will display round or irregular lesions of a darker or browned tone, as well as dead brown leaf margins and dead areas along the veins.
+Leaves will display round or irregular lesions of a darker or browned tone, dead brown leaf margins, and dead areas along the veins.

-The undersides of infected leaves will have tiny bumps visible under a magnifying glass.
+The undersides of infected leaves or plant tissue will have tiny bumps visible under a magnifying glass.

 While not life-threatening to the plant on its own, Anthracnose infections can significantly weaken your plant, leaving it vulnerable to infestation or other infections.

-To treat an Anthracnose infection, prune away any affected branches and leaves, sterilizing your tools after each cut, and making sure the clippings don’t come in contact with healthy parts of the plant.
+To treat an Anthracnose infection, prune away any affected branches and leaves, sterilize your tools after each cut, and make sure the clippings don’t come in contact with healthy parts of the plant.